A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Results

 \subsection{Treatment of Phase Cycling}

-\figOscDeadtime \paragraph{benefits of phase cycling as a separate dimension} As demonstrated in this and the following subsections, the incorporation of many short dimensions corresponding to the cycling of individual pulses clearly indicates the effects of drifting fields, rf amplitude misset, resonance frequency offset effects, and pulse ringdown.
-It also yields a simple scheme for quantifying the signal to noise ratio. \paragraph{introduce phase cycling domain} With the increased practicality offered by object oriented programming in hand, the original conceptual approaches to phase cycling -- pioneered by Wokaun, Bodenhausen, Ernst, and others -- take in new meaning.
-These approaches incisively focus on the concept that the change in coherence order during a pulse ($\Delta p$) is, quite simply, the Fourier transform of the cycled pulse phase ($\varphi_{j}$, \cref{eq:basicPhaseCycling})~\cite{wokaunSelective1977,drobnyFourier1978,Bodenhausen1984}.
-Thus, in addition to the traditional direct ($t_2$) and indirect dimensions, the processing code implements a schema that organizes data into one or more short (typically 2-4 elements long) dimensions, one for each pulse.
-Each of these can be in the ``phase cycling domain'' ($\varphi_i$ for pulse $i$) or the conjugate ``coherence transfer domain'' ($\Delta p_i$).
-Rather than effectively filtering and discarding these additional dimensions, as in more typical phase cycling procedures, libraries such as the pySpecData Python library provided by the authors can drawn on modern open-source programming libraries and object-oriented programming both to facilitate implementation of these new dimensions and provide a function to automatically generate DCCT map plots.
-A central result presented here is that modern coding and instrumentation standards provide novel elements enabling facile treatment of the phase cycle as an additional (small) dimension, and the ability to visualize these dimensions with a DCCT map.
-Together, these offer a more comprehensive view of the underlying spin physics and its interaction with experimental imperfections.
-D The next several subsections therefore demonstrate the DCCT schema on several hardware systems, ranging from a ``bare-bones'' spectrometer, made from non-specialized equipment (\cref{sec:data_on_scope}), to a modular system with a specialized SpinCore transceiver (\cref{sec:NutationCurve}). to a standard commercial Bruker high-field system (\cref{sec:CPMG})
+\paragraph{benefits of phase cycling as a separate dimension} As demonstrated in this and the following subsections, the incorporation of many short dimensions corresponding to the cycling of individual pulses clearly illustrates the effects of drifting fields, rf amplitude misset, resonance frequency offset effects, and pulse ringdown.
+It also yields a simple scheme for quantifying the \gls{snr} ratio. \paragraph{introduce phase cycling domain} With the increased practicality offered by object oriented programming in hand, the original conceptual approaches to phase cycling -- pioneered by Wokaun, Bodenhausen, Ernst, and others -- assume new meaning; these approaches incisively focus on the concept that the change in coherence order during a pulse ($\Delta p$) is, quite simply, the Fourier transform of the dimension along which pulse phase is cycled ($\varphi_{j}$, \cref{eq:basicPhaseCycling})~\cite{wokaunSelective1977,drobnyFourier1978,Bodenhausen1984}.
+While the traditional schema adds up the effect of all pulse phase variations to determine the overall phase cycle of the desired coherence pathway, the \gls{dcct} schema keeps matters simpler by treating each pulse involved in the phase cycle separately.
+To achieve this, the processing code organizes data into one or more short (typically 2-4 elements long) dimensions for each pulse involved in the phase cycling, in addition to the traditional direct ($t_2$) and indirect dimensions typical of multidimensional \gls{nmr} experiments.
+Each of these phase cycling dimensions can be in the ``phase cycling domain'' ($\varphi_i$ for pulse $i$) or the conjugate ``coherence transfer domain'' ($\Delta p_i$).
+More typical phase cycling procedures effectively filter and discard these additional dimensions.
+However, a central result presented here is that modern instrumentation and open-source coding~\cite{Matplotlib,harris2020array,pySpecData} standards facilitate both this treatment of the phase cycle as an additional dimension and the ability to visualize these new dimensions with automatically generated \gls{dcct} maps.
+Together, these offer a more comprehensive view of the underlying spin physics and of the impacts of experimental imperfections.